ska-sa/mkat_fpga_tests/README.md

 3. Whenever you find a bug, write a test case to cover it before fixing it
 4. Add edge-case tests to less critical code whenever someone has time to kil
 Credit: https://softwareengineering.stackexchange.com/a/754
+5. “Code is like humour.
+When you have to explain it, it’s bad.” – Cory House

 ## Contributors